 JagBASIC programs may be written on a PC using PC-DOS or MS-DOS operating systems.
-The program can be created using a standard text editor, then sent to the

-JAGUAR terminal using the PC's RS232 Serial Port for execution using any standard terminal emulator that supports Zmodem file transfer protocol.
+The program can be created using a standard text editor, then sent to the terminal using the PC's RS232 Serial Port for execution using any standard terminal emulator that supports Zmodem file transfer protocol.
 A Windows or DOS text editor may be used.

 The programs may also be retrieved from the JAGUAR terminal to a PC to permit editing.
+With the JAGXTREME terminal, files may be sent using the FTP protocol over TCP/IP/Ethernet.